-Any supervisor who receives a report of discrimination or harassment shall immediately notify the appropriate Compliance Coordinator, and take any other steps required by IDEA.
+Any manager who receives a report of discrimination or harassment shall immediately notify Human Resources and take any other steps required by IDEA.

-After receiving a report, the Compliance Coordinator shall determine whether the allegations, if proven, would constitute prohibited discrimination or harassment.
+After receiving a report, Human Resources shall determine whether the allegations, if proven, would constitute prohibited discrimination or harassment.
 If so, IDEA shall immediately authorize or undertake an investigation.
 If appropriate, IDEA shall promptly take interim action calculated to prevent prohibited conduct during the course of an investigation.